dngulin/ksi/Documentation~/borrow-checker-at-home.md

 - `Segments` - array of strings representing the reference path
 - `DynSizedLength` - number of segments that point to a `[DynSized]` data
-- `ExplicitLength` - number of segments that explicitly point to some data
+- `ExplicitLength` - number of segments that explicitly point to some data (number of segments before the first extension method in the path)

 Every segment can be one of the following:
 - local symbol name (variable or parameter)